 Understanding 1 John

-Peter, James, and John the three closest disciples of Jesus Christ, who having encountered Jesus, were transformed in their characters.
+Peter, James, and John the three closest disciples of Jesus Christ, who have encountered Jesus, were transformed into their characters.
 In the Gospels (Matthew, Mark, Luke and John) John was nicknamed “son of Thunder”, but turned ultimately to have become the “apostle of love.”

 John says, “I am writing these things to you about those who are trying to lead you astray” (2:26).
 He re-affirms the authenticity of the Christian’s faith on to the anointed One, Jesus Christ.
 “The Word became flesh, and made his dwelling among us….
 [Jesus] came from the Father” (John 1:14).